Geoffrey Kiryabwire: Career

-Other considerations
+Personal life

 Kiryabwire is a married father.
 He and his wife Winifred Kiryabwire are the parents of daughter Mary Kirabo Kiryabwire.

 In 2009, Kiryabwire and his siblings established the Jovan and Mary Kiryabwire Charitable Foundation (JMKF).
 The first task of the foundation was to renovate the neurosurgical ward at the Mulago National Referral Hospital, where Jovan Kiryabwire worked.
 Then the foundation established an award to be given annually to the best resident in neurosurgery at the Makerere University College of Health Sciences.
 Future assistance will be directed at helping the disadvantaged children in the Pallisa District.